KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 When they were on the DjangoCon US lunch buffet, I had to try them.
 I still don't like them, but it was an experience!

+North Carolina-inspired lunch
 ![](djangocon-us-2024-recap-images/shrimp-and-grits.jpg)

 <sub>[**back to top**](#table-of-contents)</sub>

 ### DEFNA Board Dinner

-I was treated to a gourmet meal at [Counting House](https://countinghousenc.com/) restaurant at the DEFNA Board Dinner where we had the chance to discuss board business.
+DEFNA had a board dinner to discuss business.
+It was a pleasure to be treated to a gourmet meal at 21c Museum Hotel [Counting House](https://countinghousenc.com/) restaurant.

 I had oysters for the first time and particularly enjoyed the scallops and smoked trout dip.